calimero-project/calimero-server/README.md

 * `<serviceContainer>` (1..*): specify a server service container, i.e., the client-side endpoint for a KNX subnet.
 Attributes:
 	- `activate`: enable/disable the service container, to load/ignore that container during server startup
-	- `routing`: if `true` serve KNXnet/IP routing connections, if `false` KNXnet/IP routing is disabled
+	- `routing`: if `true` activate KNX IP routing, if `false` routing is disabled
 	- `networkMonitoring`: serve tunneling connection on KNX busmonitor layer (set `true`) or deny such connection requests (set `false`)
 	- `udpPort` (optional): UDP port of the control endpoint to listen for incoming connection requests of that service container, defaults to KNXnet/IP standard port "3671".
 Use different ports if more than one service container is deployed.
 	-  `listenNetIf` (optional): network adapter to listen for connection requests, e.g., `"any"` or `"eth1"`, defaults to host default network adapter. `any` - the first available network adapter is chosen depending on your OS network setup (localhost setting).
     - `reuseCtrlEP` (optional): reuse the KNXnet/IP control endpoint (UDP/IP) for subsequent tunneling connections, `false` by default.
 If reuse is enabled (set `true`), no list of additional KNX individual addresses is required (see below).
 Per the KNX standard, reuse is only possible if the individual address is not yet assigned to a connection, and if KNXnet/IP routing is not activated.
 This implies that by reusing the control endpoint, at most 1 connection can be established at a time to a service container.

-* `<knxAddress type="individual">7.1.1</knxAddress>`: the individual address of the service container (has to match the KNX subnet!)
+* `<knxAddress type="individual">7.1.0</knxAddress>`: the individual address of the service container (has to match the KNX subnet!)
     - `type="individual"`: indicates a device address.
-    - `x.x.x`: Address of the service container if routing is disabled.
-Will be visible in e.g. ETS-tool.
+    - `x.y.z`: Address of the service container, will be visible in e.g. ETS-tool.
+If routing is activated, requires a coupler/backbone address (`x.y.0` or `x.0.0`).
 * `<disruptionBuffer expirationTimeout="30" udpPort="5555-5559" />`: When `disruptionBuffer` is activated, missed KNX subnet frames due to a disrupted client link will be replayed when the client connection is reestablished.
     - `expirationTimeout="30"`: Attribute allows to specify the time in seconds how long the server will keep frames before discarding them after a connection was disrupted.
     - `udpPort="5555-5559"`: The disruption buffer is only available for clients which connect via the specified (client-side) UDP port range.
 All other clients are ignored.

-* `<routingMcast>` (optional): the multicast group used by the service container for KNXnet/IP routing, defaults to the IP multicast address 224.0.23.12.
-If the `routing` attribute is set to `false`, this setting has no effect
+* `<routing>224.0.23.12</routing>` (optional): the multicast setup used by the service container for KNX IP (Secure) routing, defaults to the IP multicast address 224.0.23.12.
+(If the `routing` attribute of the service container is set to `false`, this setting has no effect.)
+Required attributes for secure routing:
+    - `secure="true"`: `true` activates KNX IP Secure, `false` defaults to KNXnet/IP Routing
+    - `latencyTolerance="1000"`: time window for accepting secure multicasts (in milliseconds), depends on the max. end-to-end network latency
+    - `keyFile="~/.knx/keyfile"`: path to keyfile containing the KNX IP Secure group key
 * `<knxSubnet>` settings of the KNX subnet the service container shall communicate with.
 The `knxSubnet` element text contains identifiers specific to the KNX subnet interface type, i.e., IP address[:port] for IP-based interfaces, or USB interface name/ID for KNX USB interfaces, constructor arguments for user-supplied network links, ....
 Attributes:
     - `type`: interface type to KNX subnet, one of "ip", "knxip", "usb", "ft12", "tpuart", "virtual", "emulate", "user-supplied"
       - `ip`: the KNX subnet is connected via a KNXnet/IP tunneling connection